Unit | Malaria Gene Regulation

 Our Research Focus: Epigenetics of Antigenic Variation and Sexual Commitment

-Both antigenic variation and sexual commitment are based on clonally variant gene expression, and both processes are epigenetically controlled by heterochromatin protein 1 (HP1), an evolutionary conserved silencing factor.
-In P. falciparum, HP1 silences hundreds of genes encoding variable surface antigens including all members of the var/PfEMP1 family.
+Both antigenic variation and sexual commitment are based on clonally variant gene expression, and both processes are epigenetically controlled by heterochromatin protein 1 (HP1), an evolutionarily conserved silencing factor.
+In P. falciparum, HP1 silences hundreds of genes encoding variable surface antigens, including all members of the var/PfEMP1 family.
 Stochastic activation and switches in their expression are responsible for antigenic variation and immune evasion.
 Apart from antigenic variation genes, HP1 also silences the locus encoding AP2-G, a master transcription factor (TF) essential for sexual commitment and gametocyte differentiation.
-It appears that HP1-dependent silencing of ap2-g keeps parasites in asexual proliferation mode whereas targeted activation of ap2-g triggers sexual conversion, cell cycle exit and gametocyte differentiation.
+It appears that HP1-dependent silencing of ap2-g keeps parasites in asexual proliferation mode, whereas targeted activation of ap2-g triggers sexual conversion, cell cycle exit and gametocyte differentiation.

 Function of Heterochromatin Protein 1

-This project aims to deliver a detailed understanding of HP1 function in malaria parasites by conducting functional complementation assays and by identifying and characterising interacting partners and post-translational modifications of HP1.
+We aim to deliver a detailed understanding of HP1 function in malaria parasites by conducting functional complementation assays and by identifying and characterising interacting partners and post-translational modifications of HP1.

 Gametocyte Conversion and Differentiation

-In this project we try to understand the molecular pathways and epigenetic control mechanisms congregating at the ap2-g locus to control the switch from asexual proliferation to sexual commitment and early differentiation of P. falciparum gametocytes.
+In this project, we try to understand the molecular pathways and epigenetic control mechanisms congregating at the ap2-g locus to control the switch from asexual proliferation to sexual commitment and early differentiation of P. falciparum gametocytes.

 Antigenic Variation

-In this project we investigate several regulatory proteins and DNA elements potentially implicated in the silencing and clonally variant expression of the var/PfEMP1 family.
+We investigate several regulatory proteins and DNA elements potentially implicated in the silencing and clonally variant expression of the var/PfEMP1 family.
 We hope such knowledge will help us to understand how P. falciparum controls antigenic variation, i.e. how it manages to express only a single var gene at a time and to switch expression between var gene loci.

 Gockel J, Voss T.S, Bártfai R. The troubled puberty of malaria parasites.
 Trends Parasitol.
 2023;39(3):155-157.
 DOI: 10.1016/j.pt.2023.01.006